When the Saints Go Marching In: Analysis of the traditional lyrics

-The song is apocalyptic, taking much of its imagery from the Book of Revelation, but excluding its more alarming depictions of the Last Judgment.
+The song takes much of its imagery from the Book of Revelation, but excluding its more alarming depictions of the Last Judgment.
 The verses about the sun and moon (often interpreted as solar and lunar eclipses) correlate to prophecy in the Book of Joel, which is also referenced by the Apostle Peter in Acts of the Apostles: ("The sun will be turned to darkness and the moon to blood before the coming of the great and glorious day of the Lord").
 The trumpet is the way in which the Last Judgment is announced.
-As the hymn expresses the wish to go to Heaven, picturing the saints going in (through the Pearly Gates), it is sometimes played at funerals.
+As the hymn expresses the wish to go to Heaven, picturing the saints going in (through the pearly gates), it is sometimes played at funerals.

-Bill Haley & His Comets version
+Bill Haley and His Comets version

 Bill Haley & His Comets recorded a rock and roll version of the song titled "The Saints Rock 'N' Roll".
 Bill Haley started the song, which he learned through his mother, with the line "Rocking and rolling all the way".
 The song was recorded on 23 September 1955, and released in March 1956 backed with "R-O-C-K" on Decca Records.
 It reached No. 18 on Billboard's Best Sellers chart, and No. 5 in the UK chart.

 A version of the song was included in the soundtrack of the 1956 film Rock, Pretty Baby.